Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>In a static MPD, the entire period must be covered with [=media segments=].</figcaption>
 </figure>

-In a dynamic MPD, a representation SHALL contain enough segment references to cover the time span of the [=period=] that intersects with the [=time shift window=].
+In a dynamic MPD, a representation SHALL contain enough segment references to cover the time span of the [=period=] that intersects with the [=time shift buffer=].

 Note: [=Media segments=] only become [=available=] when their end point is within the [=availability window=].
 It is a valid situation that a [=media segment=] is required to be referenced but is not yet [=available=].

 <figure>
 	<img src="Images/Timing/MandatorySegmentReferencesInDynamicMpd.png" />
-	<figcaption>In a dynamic MPD, the [=time shift window=] determines the set of required segment references in each representation. [=Media segments=] filled with gray need not be referenced due to falling outside the [=time shift window=], despite falling within the bounds of a [=period=].</figcaption>
+	<figcaption>In a dynamic MPD, the [=time shift buffer=] determines the set of required segment references in each representation. [=Media segments=] filled with gray need not be referenced due to falling outside the [=time shift buffer=], despite falling within the bounds of a [=period=].</figcaption>
 </figure>

 Advisement: A dynamic MPD must remain valid for its entire validity duration after publishing.
-In other words, a dynamic MPD SHALL supply enough segment references to allow the [=time shift window=] to extend to `now + MPD@minimumUpdatePeriod`, where `now` is the current time according to [[#timing-sync|the synchronized clock]].
+In other words, a dynamic MPD SHALL supply enough segment references to allow the [=time shift buffer=] to extend to `now + MPD@minimumUpdatePeriod`, where `now` is the current time according to [[#timing-sync|the synchronized clock]].

 An unnecessary segment reference is one that is not defined as required by this chapter.